az4if/mini-dep-bot/README.md

   left alone (explicit ceiling/exclusion, same reasoning as `requirements.txt`), as are unpinned or `git:`/`path:`-sourced gems — there's no registry version to compare those against.
-- **Lockfiles aren't hand-edited** — see [Lockfiles](#lockfiles) above for
+- **Lockfiles aren't hand-edited** — see [🔒 Lockfiles](#lockfiles) above
-  how they get regenerated for real when run via the provided workflow, and what still requires a manual step outside of it.
+  for how they get regenerated for real when run via the provided workflow, and what still requires a manual step outside of it.
-- Manifest discovery (see [Monorepos](#monorepos)) uses GitHub's recursive Git Trees API, which caps out on extremely large repos (very high file counts / response size) — a truncated listing just means some deeply nested manifests may not get discovered, rather than the run failing.
+- Manifest discovery (see [🏢 Monorepos](#monorepos)) uses GitHub's
+  recursive Git Trees API, which caps out on extremely large repos (very high file counts / response size) — a truncated listing just means some deeply nested manifests may not get discovered, rather than the run failing.
 - The `automerge` config only ever asks GitHub to auto-merge — it never bypasses branch protection or required status checks, and does nothing if the repo's "Allow auto-merge" setting is off.
 If GitHub rejects the